 Can I Open a Bank Account Without an EIN

 Opening a bank account for your business is one of the vital first steps you must take during your company’s journey.
-This account will be responsible for receiving payments, paying employees, purchasing inventory and equipment, and covering several other financial needs throughout your business’ lifetime.
+This account will receive payments, pay employees, purchase inventory and equipment, and cover several other financial needs throughout your business’ lifetime.

-Many people think that you need an EIN, or Employer Identification Number before you can open an account.
+Many people think you need an EIN or Employer Identification Number before opening an account.
 And while this isn’t strictly true, having an EIN number can greatly increase your banking options and reduce the stress of constantly needing to prove your business’ legitimacy to financial institutions.

 What is an EIN?